Pest Control Products

 When dealing with any pest, it is important to know what tools are available and how they work.
-When it comes to dealing with crawling insects there are three main tools which can be incorporated together to effectively deal with the pests.
-The three tools include residuals, contact killers and baits.
+When it comes to dealing with crawling and flying insects there are four main tools which can be incorporated together to effectively deal with the pests.
+The three tools include residuals, contact killers, baits and dusts.

 Residual insecticides are aerosol or liquid products which leave behind a residue on the sprayed areas.
-This means that the surface sprayed has a minute coating which will kill crawling insects if they trespass over it.
-This product should be utilized in an area which is known or more prone to having crawling insects.
+This means that the surface sprayed has a coating which will kill insects if they crawl over or land on it.
+This product should be utilized in an area which is known or more prone to having insects.
 An area like this could include the threshold of doors and windows or along the walls of the garage.
-Products which contain a residual include OnGuard P-1D and the EcoGuard aerosol line.
+Products which contain a residual include OnGuard PNP and the EcoGuard aerosol line.

-Contact us if you have any question regarding the proper use of our pest control products.
+Contact us if you have any question regarding the proper use of our pest control products and please read the product label prior to application!

 Flying Insect Control